lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Mandatory-to-Implement Compliance Requirements {#mti}

 An implementation may support only Initiator or only Responder.
 An implementation may support only a single method.
 None of the methods are mandatory-to-implement.
 Implementations MUST support the EDHOC-Exporter.
 Implementations SHOULD support EDHOC-KeyUpdate.
 Implementaions MAY support message_4.
+Implementations MUST support 'kid' parameters of type int.

 Editor's note: Is any COSE header parameters (kid, cwt, uccs, x5t, c5c, etc. ) MTI?
 Editor's note: Is any credential type (UCCS, CWT, X.509, C509) MTI?